 is spurred to rectify things.
 He searches for the Grail castle,

-but cannot find it.
+but can't find it.
 The world around him has become a wasteland

-spoken up, as natural curiosity should have moved him, all this
+spoken up, as natural curiosity should have prompted, all this

 suffering would have ended.

 Quest, and learns from them all.
 After months or even years of searching,

 he finally confronts the Grail Castle again, sees the Grail and